Yogesh0903/Predictive-Modelling-Using-Social-Profile-in-Online-P2P-Lending-Platform-Prosper-Loan/README.md

 # Descriptive Statistics

-Generated descriptive statistics of the dataset to understand the central tendency, dispersion and distribution of the data.
-Created the correlation matrix using seaborn heatmap to visually identify relationships and patterns in the dataset.
+We generated descriptive statistics of the dataset to understand the central tendency, dispersion and distribution of the data.
+We also Created the correlation matrix using seaborn heatmap to visually identify relationships and patterns in the dataset.

 # Features Creation